pulumi/docs/content/blog/esc-secret-rotation-with-iac/index.md

   - secrets
 ---

-Managing secrets in modern cloud applications is challenging, particularly when it comes to rotation policies.
-While dynamic secrets (like AWS IAM temporary credentials) handle this automatically, many systems still rely on static secrets that need periodic rotation.
+Managing secrets in modern cloud applications can be challenging, particularly when it comes to rotation policies.
+While dynamic secrets (like AWS IAM temporary credentials) handle this automatically, many systems still rely on static secrets that require periodic rotation.

-Static secrets, like database passwords or API keys, [should be rotated regularly to maintain security](https://cheatsheetseries.owasp.org/cheatsheets/Secrets_Management_Cheat_Sheet.html#272-rotation), but services depending on these secrets need time to transition to new credentials to avoid downtime.
+Static secrets, like database passwords or API keys, [should be rotated regularly to maintain security](https://cheatsheetseries.owasp.org/cheatsheets/Secrets_Management_Cheat_Sheet.html#272-rotation), and services depending on these secrets need time to transition to new credentials to avoid downtime.
 This makes rotating credentials error-prone, and often forgotten.

 In this post, we'll explore an approach for automating static secret rotation using [Pulumi ESC](https://www.pulumi.com/docs/esc/).